This blog post is all about the best Emily Henry books to read.

 Daphne always loved the way her fiancé Peter told their story.
 How they met (on a blustery day), fell in love (over an errant hat), and moved back to his lakeside hometown to begin their life together.
 He really was good at telling it…right up until the moment he realized he was actually in love with his childhood best friend Petra.
 Which is how Daphne begins her new story: Stranded in beautiful Waning Bay, Michigan, without friends or family but with a dream job as a children’s librarian (that barely pays the bills), and proposing to be roommates with the only person who could possibly understand her predicament: Petra’s ex, Miles Nowak.

-If you purchase a book from one of the above links, I will earn a small commission.
+If you purchase any of these best Emily Henry books from one of the above links, I will earn a small commission.
 This is at no extra cost to you, but it will perhaps buy me a Diet Coke from a 7-eleven while I travel around Asia.
 Thank you in advance for supporting my Diet Coke addiction.

 Leave a Reply